vrchatapi/vrchatapi-java/docs/InviteApi.md

 <a name="inviteUserWithPhoto"></a>
 # **inviteUserWithPhoto**
-> SentNotification inviteUserWithPhoto(userId, image, data)
+> SentNotification inviteUserWithPhoto(userId, data, image)

 Invite User with photo